 Follow the upcoming steps to fix this error.

 Step 1 – Check whether your website sitemap.xml (https://yourdomain.com/sitemap.xml) is accessible.
 Also, validate whether the URL reported under this error is visible in sitemap.xml.

 Step 2 – Remove the cache from sitemap.xml.
 Sometimes, the cached sitemap would fail to be updated to the current website version.

-Once all the changes are made, either an edit in robots tag or X-robots HTTP header, or removing affected URLs from XML sitemap.
+Once all the changes are made, either an editing in robots tag or X-robots HTTP header or removing affected URLs from XML sitemap.

 Step 2 – Once you press the Coverage error, you will be provided with the details of web pages that are affected by this error.

-Step 3 – You will find Validate Fix in the top righ corner.
+Step 3 – You will find Validate Fix in the top right corner.
 Just click them once you fix all the issue.
-It helps Google search console to validate this is issue and remove the web pages if validation is passed.
+It helps Google Search Console to validate this is issue and remove the web pages if validation is passed.